arun-kr-reddy/notes/cplusplus.md

   // empty, size, at(i), clear, push_back, shrink_to_fit
   // size not provided
   ```
+- **why `emplace_back`:** it constructs the object in place with the ctor arguments, while `push_back` will construct a temporary object then copy/move it into the container
+more performant for types with an inefficient move constructor

 ### associative
 - **associative containers:** sorted data structures that can be quickly searched (`O(logn)`)